maplibre/maplibre/.github/ISSUE_TEMPLATE/new-repo-checklist.md

   *For smaller projects it might be OK to ignore this rule.*

 ## Miscelaneous
-- [ ] The repo owner(s) must make sure branches aren't staking up, a good way to solve this is to encourage the usage of forks and PRs instead of private branches
+- The maintainers should encourage the usage of forks and PRs instead of private branches.
 - [ ] Repo has a proper GitHub description and an optional web site *Use the gear icon in the upper right corner of the repo page.*
 - [ ] CI automatically runs on all pull requests before merging using GitHub actions